andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Checkpoint.rst

 --------------

-When you have finished doing the exercises, click on the Next button to begin the chapter on Statistics and Modeling.
+When you have finished doing the exercises, click on the Next button to begin the module on Statistics and Modeling.